Elisha Cuthbert: Early life

 Elisha Cuthbert was born in Calgary, Alberta.
-She grew up in Greenfield Park, Quebec.
+Her father worked as an automotive design engineer, and her mother was a homemaker.
+Cuthbert grew up with her younger brother and younger sister in Greenfield Park, Quebec, a suburb of Montreal.
+As a result, she speaks both English and French.

 In 2000, she graduated from Centennial Regional High School and moved to Los Angeles at the age of 17.
 As a child, she participated in Girl Guide programs as a member of Girl Guides of Canada.

 Career

 Early work

-When she was nine, Cuthbert began modeling children's clothing while appearing as a foot model.
-In early 1996, at the age of 13, she made her first televised appearance as an extra on Are You Afraid of the Dark? and later became a regular on the show three years later.
+When she was six, Cuthbert began modeling children's clothing while appearing as a foot model.

+In 1995, she made her first televised appearance as an extra on Are You Afraid of the Dark? and later became a regular on the show in 1999.
 Cuthbert co-hosted Popular Mechanics for Kids with Jay Baruchel, filmed in Montreal.
 Her reporting captured the attention of Hillary Clinton, who invited her to the White House.

 Cuthbert landed a role in a feature film in the family drama Dancing on the Moon (1997).
 She appeared in other Canadian family films and in an airplane thriller, Airspeed.
 In 2000, Cuthbert co-starred in Believe, a Canadian film with Ricky Mabe.
 The following year she starred in the Canadian television movie, Lucky Girl, and was awarded a Gemini Award for her performance.